enicholson125/is-my-site-up/README.md

 # is-my-site-up

 This pings a URL and emails you if it doesn't return 200.
-It is packaged into a Google Cloud Function that by default runs every day.
+It is packaged into a Terraform module that creates a Google Cloud Function that by default runs every day.

 ## Setup